adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 ### Compute the loss

 The second key ingredient we need is a loss function, which is a differentiable objective that quantifies our unhappiness with the computed class scores.
 Intuitively, we want the correct class to have a higher score than the other classes.
 When this is the case, the loss should be low and otherwise the loss should be high.
-There are many ways to quantify this intuition, but in this example let's use the cross-entropy loss that is associated with the Softmax classifier.
 Recall that if $f$ is the array of class scores for a single example (e.g. array of 3 numbers here), then the Softmax classifier computes the loss for that example as:

 $$L_i = -\log\left(\frac{e^{f_{y_i}}}{\sum_j e^{f_j}}\right)$$

+Here, $y_i$ is the true class label for example $i$.
 We can see that the Softmax classifier interprets every element of $f$ as holding the (unnormalized) log probabilities of the three classes.
 We exponentiate these to get (unnormalized) probabilities, and then normalize them to get probabilites.
 Therefore, the expression inside the log is the normalized probability of the correct class.
 Note how this expression works: this quantity is always between 0 and 1.
 When the probability of the correct class is very small (near 0), the loss will go towards (positive) infinity.
 Conversely, when the correct class probability goes towards 1, the loss will go towards zero because $\log(1) = 0$.
 Hence, the expression for $L_i$ is low when the correct class probability is high, and it's very high when it is low.

 Recall also that the full Softmax classifier loss is then defined as the average cross-entropy loss over the training examples and the regularization:

 $$L = \frac{1}{N}\sum_i L_i + \frac{1}{2}\lambda\sum_k\sum_l W_{k,l}^2$$

 Given the array of scores we've computed above, we can compute the loss.
-First, the way to obtain the probabilities is straight forward:

 ```python
 num_examples = X.shape[0]